How is measles treated?

-Your child will receive the first immunisation dose of MMR at 12 months and a second dose at 18 months (MMRV).
-If the MMRV dose is not received at 18 months, MMR is given again at four years.
+Your child will receive the first immunisation dose of MMR at 12 months and a second dose at 18 months with the MMRV (measles-mumps-rubella-varicella) vaccine.
+If the MMRV dose is not received at 18 months, MMR is given again at 4 years.

 Immunising your child with the recommended two doses provides them with 99% immunity against measles.
 If your child isn’t immunised and you think they have been exposed to measles, it's important to see your doctor as soon as possible – within 72 hours.

 Visit Immunise Australia to see the National Immunisation Program Schedule.

 Vaccinations for adults